Coronavirus strikes nearly 80 Missouri nursing homes

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.

-Missouri has had 7,835 confirmed cases of COVID-19 and 337 deaths, according to the state health department.
+The state health department said Saturday that 359 asymptomatic employees and contract workers at the Triumph Foods pork processing plant in St. Joseph have now tested positive for the coronavirus.
+The state tested more than 2,300 workers this week.
+About three dozen workers with symptoms previously tested positive for the virus.
+The plant is still operating.

+Missouri has now topped 8,000 confirmed cases of COVID-19.
+The state reported 319 newly confirmed cases Saturday, bringing the total to 8,154.
+The death toll reached 351 with 14 additional deaths.
 The actual number of infections is thought to be far higher than the number of confirmed cases, though, because many people have not been tested and studies suggest that people can be infected without feeling sick.

+Businesses across the state are preparing to reopen on Monday after Gov. Mike Parson’s stay-at-home order ends, except in St. Louis city and county, where local orders will remain in place through mid-May.

 “Now more than ever our Missouri businesses need our support,” Parson said.